Application guidelines for TIA Professor call

 Submission of application and application process

 The second stage involves interviews with applicants shortlisted based on the first-stage applications.
 The interviews will be conducted both with the professor applying for funding and the industry partner’s contact person.
-Guidance on how to prepare for the interviews will be sent separately to those invited to the second stage during week 44.
+Guidance on how to prepare for the interviews will be sent separately to those invited to the second stage by the end of October.
 As far as possible the interviews will take place face-to-face in Helsinki.
-They will be held on 25 November and 28 November.
+They will be held on 13 and 17 November.
 Every effort will be made to accommodate the applicant’s schedule.

 The application review process will be organized by the Foundation, which will consult outside reviewers as necessary.
 The funding decisions will be made as soon as possible after the last interview date, and second-stage applicants will be informed of the decisions in early December.